-If there is a single Market Participant consuming energy at the TNI then the SCADA data can be utilised where a one to one (SCADA to connection point) mapping is available.
+If there is a single Market Participant consuming energy at the TNI then the SCADA data can be utilised where a one-to-one (SCADA to connection point) mapping is available.
+Market Participants can request AEMO to consider their suitability for using TNI data.

-3. Estimated data generated for each NMI by the MDP in accordance with MDP procedures.
+3. Estimated data generated for each NMI by the MDP in accordance with the Metrology Procedure Part B: Metering Data Validation, Substitution and Estimation.
+Metering Data Provision Procedures.

-- 4. Estimated data generated for each NMI by MSATS in accordance with the MDM procedures. - 5.
+- 4. Estimated data generated for each NMI by MSATS in accordance with the MSATS Procedure: MDM Procedures.
+Metering Data Management Pprocedures. - 5.
 Estimated data based on like-day energy and wholesale connection point scaling factors (TNISFs)

-To estimate the previous day energy a wholesale connection point scaling factor (TNISF) is applied to the like-day data for the Market Participant.
-The TNISF is calculated based on net energy purchase at the connection point and represented by the following equation.
+To estimate the previous day energy-, a wholesale connection point scaling factor (TNISF) is applied to the like-day data for the Market Participant.
+The TNISF is calculated for each trading interval based on net energy purchase at the connection point and represented by the following equation.